 MySLP is a monthly subscription service that allows you to deploy a locator map on ANY platform including WordPress.
 It is a managed service where we handle the hosting of the locations, settings, and map software.
 We keep the software updated so you don’t have to worry about it.

-These instructions DO NOT APPLY to WordPress plugins.
+These instructions DO NOT APPLY to the stand alone, self managed WordPress plugin(s).

-For our buy-it-and-own-it solution you will want to look at the WPSLP plugins instead.
+For our buy-it-and-own-it solution you will want to look at the WPSLP plugins instead of this page.